Ahhhh. The dreaded oily skin.

 And in reality, they have some pretty nasty down sides.
 For example, people often keep them in their purse and pull them out when needed (meaning their not always clean).
 Then, you might find yourself accidentally touching your face during use and if your hands aren’t clean, here’s just another way you could be transferring additional dirt and oil to your skin.

-If you must use them, make sure they are housed in a container that is cleaned daily and you have hand sanitizer or the ability to wash your hands accessible.
+If you feel you must use them, make sure they are housed in a container that is cleaned daily and you have hand sanitizer or the ability to wash your hands accessible.

 MYTH #4: OILY SKIN IS CAUSED BY CONSUMING OILY AND FRIED FOODS